Casa de Gondarem

 Great Things to Do Near Casa de Gondarem

-at the colourful Saturday market that takes place in the pretty riverside town of Vila Nova de Cerveira, a short drive from the house.
+This colourful Saturday market is just a short drive from the house.

 A short drive north of the house, this delightful border town is steeped in history.
 Drive through the ancient archway that leads the way through the impressive walls that encircle the old quarter to discover cobbled streets and a delightful range of shops selling the beautifully embroidered towels and linen for which the town is famous